martin-beran/fpga/mb50/README.md

   `0b`).
 Groups of digits may be separated by an underscore to improve readability.
 - Unary operator `-` that computes two's complement
-- A single character string constant, converted to a number with the higher byte containing zero and the lower byte containing the character code
+- A single character constant, converted to a number with the higher byte containing zero and the lower byte containing the character code
+- An empty character constant `''`, equal to `'\0'`
-- A two-character string constant, converted to a number with the lower byte containing the first character code and the higher byte containing the second character code
+- A two-character constant, converted to a number with the lower byte containing the first character code and the higher byte containing the second character code
 - Binary operators with left associativity and the same meaning and precedence